 Investors may also:

-- Ask for disclosure on additional categories of diversity, including LGBTQ+
+- Ask for disclosure on additional categories of diversity, including LGBTQI+

 - Scrutinize how companies’ products and services can impact DEI, whether they are conducting relevant human rights impact assessments, and how they make DEI part of product design and roll out